engg1340-group-67/master/README.md

      - Parents can award their kids through this system, like giving pocket money, bonus if they finish homework or housework.

 ## **Part 4: Limitations**
  1. Only standard library is allowed.
-Thus the system maybe not very powerful.
+Thus the system may not be very powerful.
  2. As year 1 students, we only have limited knowledge.
 However, we would try our best to finish it.